Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 I cannot tell a lie.
 I have a love affair with chocolate and peanut butter.
 Almost nothing can beat it, in my opinion.
 I even have a Pinterest board dedicated to chocolate peanut butter recipes.
 To me, it's that good.

 Another thing I love is a good milkshake.
-Nice and thick, it is usually my go to treat when my family visits an ice cream shop.
-Nothing beats a well made milkshake on a hot summer evening.
-There's something about it that just takes me back to being a kid.
+Nice and thick, it is usually my go-to treat when my family visits an ice cream shop.
+Nothing beats a well-made milkshake on a hot summer evening.
+Something about it just takes me back to being a kid.

 - 6 generous scoops chocolate ice cream